crystalsawers/crystal-websiteblog/README.md

 _Domain name change as of 5 November 2024: https://crystalsawers.co.nz/_

-**Note:** the vercel.app will still work but it will redirect to the new one
+**Note:** the `https://crystal-websiteblog.vercel.app/` url will still work but it will redirect to the new one

 ## Table of Contents